List of solar thermal power stations: Operational

 The Mohammed bin Rashid Al Maktoum Solar Park is the largest single-site concentrated solar power plant in the world.

-The Andasol Solar Power Station, Spain, uses a molten salt thermal energy storage to generate electricity, even when the sun isn't shining.
+The Andasol Solar Power Station, Spain, uses a molten salt thermal energy storage to generate electricity, even when the sun is not shining.

 Parts of the Solnova Solar Power Station in the foreground.
 The two towers of the PS10 and PS20 solar power stations can be seen in the background.